-Termination: Membership is terminated only through written resignation from a member in good standing, death, or the member being dropped by the Club.
+Termination: Membership is terminated only through written resignation by a member in good standing, death, failure to renew their annual membership or the member being dropped by the Club.

 SUMMARY OF MEMBERSHIP FEES

 Each family pays a yearly membership fee and monthly ice fees if applicable.